ovh/docs/pages/platform/ai-training/00_CONCEPTS_jobs/guide.en-gb.md

 section: Concepts
 order: 1
 ---
-*Last updated 29th October, 2020.*
+*Last updated 18th May, 2021.*

 ## Definition

 A **job** in **AI Training** is the workload unit submitted to the cluster.
-A **job** runs as a Docker container within OVHcloud infrastructure.
+A **job** runs as a container within OVHcloud infrastructure.

-Each job is linked to a **Public Cloud** project and specifies an amount of resources to use to run the training task along with a Docker image either publicly available, in the **AI Training** shared registry scoped to your project or the private registry of your choosing that you added.
+Each job is linked to a **Public Cloud** project and specifies an amount of resources to use to run the training task along with a container image either publicly available, in the **AI Training** shared registry scoped to your project or the private registry of your choosing that you added.
 For the latter, see the [OVHcloud documentation on how to add a private registry](../add-private-registry).

 ## Considerations